ibm-cloud-docs/apps/tutorials/tutorial_web.md

 1. From the app service window, click **Deploy to Cloud**.
 2. Select a deployment method.
 Set up your deployment method according to the instructions for the method you choose.
   * Deploy to a Kubernetes Cluster.
 Create a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.
   * Deploy with Cloud Foundry, where you don’t need to manage the underlying infrastructure.

+For more information, see [Creating toolchains](https://{DomainName}/docs/services/ContinuousDelivery/toolchains_working.html).

 ## Step 5.
 Build and run the app locally
 {: #build-run}